ProceduresGovernment

 The visualization shows the distribution of Displays and Promoters in different industries and economic sectors.

-In the same period, the best average salaries were received in Amusement Parks and Arcades ($14k MX), Financial Institutions for Economic Developmen ($12.4k MX), and Financial Institutions for Economic Development ($12.4k MX).
+In the same period, the best average salaries were received in Retail Trade of Automobiles and Pickup Trucks ($15.1k MX), Amusement Parks and Arcades ($12k MX), and Financial Institutions for Economic Developmen ($10k MX).

 Labor Informality